hisarandre/microservice-patient/README.md

 To launch the app, you can run it locally or use docker.

 ### Run with docker
+1. Make sure you have the required versions of Java and dependencies installed.
+2. Open a terminal or command prompt and navigate to the project directory.
+3. Run the following command to build the project and create an executable JAR file:
+   ` mvn package`
-Run `docker-compose up -d --build`
+4. Verify the jar was generated and the run docker `docker-compose up -d --build` .
 This will start the app and the database.
 You can check on the configured server address : http://localhost:8083

 ### Run local